anitaambrose28-del/Movie-Recommendation-System/README.md

 # Movie Recommendation System

-A content-based movie recommendation system built with Python and Scikit-learn.
+A movie recommendation system built with Python and Scikit-learn.

 ## Features
 - Recommends similar movies based on a movie title